 - Also, keep a few high-quality bottles of water inside your car.

 Choosing the Right Water Container for Car Storage

-The first thing you want to decide is which containers to use for storing water in your car.
+You first want to decide which containers to use for storing water in your car.
 Some containers are better able to handle extreme temperatures, but they tend to be pricier.

-I have several mid-sized canisters of water in the trunk and a few insulated flasks of water inside the cabin.
+I have several mid-sized canisters of water in the trunk and a few insulated water flasks inside the cabin.